cycloptux/GiselleBot-Documentation/docs/source/modules/trivia.rst

 ^^^^^^^^^^^^^^^^^^^
 Opens the trivia game interactive setup menu.
 Use the menu items to configure the above settings.

-**Name** will show in the title of each embed related to that trivia, and it's limited to 128 characters.
+**Name** will show in the title of each embed related to that trivia.
+Trivia names cannot be longer than 128 characters.

-**Description** will appear on each question, and in the starting and final embed, and it's limited to 1024 characters.
+**Description** will appear on each question, and in the starting and final embed.
+Trivia descriptions cannot be longer than 1024 characters.

 **Categories** can be left blank ("any category") or it can be used to restrict the questions to **one or more** categories.
 At the time of writing this documentation page, the categories available from the Open Trivia Database are: